fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ## About my research

-I am a third-year PhD student in the [TrEE team](https://tree-timc.github.io/compbio/) at [TIMC](https://www.timc.fr/en) in Grenoble (France).
+I am currently finishing my PhD in the [TrEE team](https://tree-timc.github.io/compbio/) at [TIMC](https://www.timc.fr/en) in Grenoble (France).
+In 2025-2026, I will be teaching as an Assistant Professor in biology at the Université Grenoble Alpes.

 My research focuses on **insertion sequences** (IS), which are the simplest class of prokaryotic transposable elements: they only code for a transposase, the enzyme that catalyzes their movement within genomes.
 I'm interested in the evolutionary dynamics of these elements and in how they interact with the rest of the genome.

 I combine wet lab with dry lab approaches: at the bench, I try to determine **how selection filters IS insertions** on a short timescale.
 At my computer, I analyze the **distribution of IS** in a wide range of prokaryotic genomes to explore IS dynamics on a longer timescale.
 I'm particularly interested in genome ecology approaches of IS dynamics: we can use concepts stemming from ecology to ask relevant questions about IS biology.
 For instance, how can we define the ecological niche of an IS element?
 Are they in competition with each other and with other mobile genetic elements, or do they cooperate?
 Can we find traces of niche construction or ecological successions in genomes?